godzilla-reject/fobb/100 Utilities/110 Reference Notes/111 Lists/Conditions List.md

 	- **Defenseless**
 		- Characters with this condition cannot make active defenses.
 	- **Drained**
 		- A character is inflicted with this condition when they are under half of their total Mana.
+Characters with this condition cannot use *Concentrate* actions.
 	- **Hidden**
 		- A character who cannot be seen by any other character has this condition.
 	- **Manaweft**